Aa1024xx/Aa1024xx.github.io/about.md

 ### More Information

 Currently, my research interests include Social Network Analysis, Big Data and Internet of Things(IoT).
-To order to find a SDE job, however, I will also do some projects related to web/app development in the future.
+In order to find a SDE job, however, I will also do some projects related to web/app development in the future.

 As for languages I can speak, my mother language is Chinese mandarin.
 Since I am studying in America, I also can speak English, though it's not as good as I expected.
 I am trying to improve my oral English ability.
 Besides, I could speak a little bit Korea, Japanese, Russian and a tiny bit Uighur language.